wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 *   Limit the number of authentication/authorization attempts per a certain time period for the web application.
 *   Block new authentication/authorization attempts after a certain number of failed attempts.
 *   Set necessary and sufficient access rights for the web application's files and directories.

+## GraphQL attack

+**Attack**

+**Wallarm code:** `graphql_attacks`

+**Description:**

+Attacks performed via GraphQL API query language, such as [DoS attacks](#ddos-distributed-denial-of-service-attack) and [information exposure](#information-exposure).
+In Wallarm, any GraphQL requests exceeding limits set in organization's [GraphQL policy](user-guides/rules/graphql-rule.md), are considered to be a GraphQL attack.

+**Required configuration:**

+Wallarm detects and mitigates GraphQL attacks only if it has one or more configured [Detect GraphQL attacks rules](user-guides/rules/graphql-rule.md) (requires node 4.10.3 of higher).

+**In addition to Wallarm protection:**

+* Require authentication for accessing sensitive or restricted GraphQL APIs.
+* Sanitize inputs and outputs to prevent injection attacks and protect against malicious input values.
+* Implement comprehensive logging mechanisms to track and analyze GraphQL query activity, including request details and response data.
+* Run GraphQL servers in secure execution environments with restricted permissions and access controls.

 ## Information exposure